 – Is there any ATM around? – Yes, 200m down the road, in the bowling club. – Ok, I’ll be back soon.

 I left my husband sitting by the table and went to the bowling club.
 That was a big failure to start my lazy Saturday.
 Bowling club wasn’t that close, according to Google Maps it’s about 500m.
 A very dodgy place with the oldest ATM I’ve ever seen.
 It took ages to take my money out of this machine, which had a modem dial.
 By the time I was back, the person at the counter didn’t remember me, so I had to line up again.
 And when I was getting closer to the counter someone spilled a coffee on it and very chaotic cleaning started.
 I lost my appetite and had enough adventures for one day, but decided to find some more patience and wait for my turn a bit longer.

 Smoked salmon and soft boiled egg on toast with cucumber, dill dressing, micro herbs and flowers ($16.50) and smashed avocado, lemon rocket, toasted sourdough and poached eggs ($12.50) were finally ordered and our cappuccino ($3) and fresh apple juice ($5.50) on their way to the table.

 Despite the fact the kitchen is tiny, our food didn’t take long to prepare.
 I was impressed how great it looked and my appetite was back straight away.

-My smashed avocado had the citrusy zing that was promised in the menu, egg was runny in the middle and I had explosion of flavours in my mouth.
+My smashed avocado had the citrusy zing that was promised on the menu, the egg was runny in the middle and I had an explosion of flavours in my mouth.
 The only let down was bread.
 It wasn’t as sour as you would expect from the sourdough.

 My husband’s salmon was beautiful – I loved the colours and presentation, and he was happy with the freshness and playfulness of the dish.